 What are the best gifts for kids?
 Even though Transformers and Little Ponies are on the top of our 5- and 7-year-olds’ wish lists, we want to give them gifts that spark their imagination.

 Inside or out, it’s great to give toys that keep kids physically active.

 The Zipfy sled looks super fun for kids and parents.
 It comes in a bunch of cool colors (but view each color when shopping, I noticed the red costs less).

 A unicycle, really?
-Yes, really.
-After hearing that Seattle Public Schools now teach unicycle riding in PE and schools even have unicycle teams, I’m convinced it’s a great sport.
-Not only does it build strength and balance but it builds confidence and encourages kids to have fun and be unique as they cruise around on their unicycle (wearing a helmet, of course).
+YES, really!
+After hearing that Seattle Public Schools teach unicycle riding in PE and schools even have unicycle teams, I’m convinced.
+Not only does it build strength and balance but it’s fun!
+It also builds confidence and encourages kids to be unique as they cruise around (wearing a helmet, of course).
 An instruction guide is a good idea as well.